GintaraSt/gintaras-dev/content/posts/concurrent-vs-parallel-vs-asynchronous-processing/index.md

    proc.ProcessorAffinity = (IntPtr)affinityMask;
 ```

-As expected, setting this before running the test does not change results in any meaningful way:
+Setting this before running the test does not change results in any meaningful way:

 ```
    Starting 0:    18:46:13.400